Note: While I do not give valuations, I am happy to discuss the relative merits of any Chance glassware

 After some seven years since Chance Expressions was printed, the long-awaited sequel is now shipping, go to the Cortex Design website to order.

 Chance Expressions now reprinted!

-To purchase the second edition, got to the Cortex Design web site
+To purchase the second edition, go to the Cortex Design website

 A RECORD OF THE PROGRESS MADE CATALOGUING THE ARCHIVE COLLECTION OF BRITAIN'S PREMIER GLASS MANUFACTURER AT SANDWELL COMMUNITY HISTORY AND ARCHIVES SERVICE